gunabalan-0411/Machine-Learning/README.md

 ## K Means
 k-means is a stochastic algorithm, meaning that it relies on randomness to locate the clusters, so if you want reproducible results, you must set the random_state parameter

+## Classification
+### Stochastic Gradient Descent (SGD) Classifier (Linear Model)
+* Production grade model for very large dataset and used for online training
+* Initialize weights randomly.
+* Pick one training sample (or a small batch).

+Make a prediction using current weights.

+Compute the loss (error) for that sample.

+Update weights in the opposite direction of the gradient: